 Q: Do I need to submit a Synopsis?

 Q: Can I submit a screenplay under a pen name?

 Q: Does my screenplay have to be registered?

-A: Web Series will fall under the TV Pilot category.
-Short Screenplays will not be accepted this season.
+A: Yes, Web Series falls under the TV Pilot category in this contest.

 Q: Can TV Pilots win the GRAND PRIZE?